 This is the following information required to display our website to you and to ensure stability and security: IP address, date and time of the request, content of the request (specific page), access status/HTTP status code, amount of data transferred in each case, website from which the request comes, browser, operating system and its interface, language and version of the browser software.
 Please note that we cannot draw any conclusions about individual persons on the basis of this data.

 The data is stored by us for technical security reasons, e.g. to prevent attacks on our web server; however, the data is anonymized after seven days at the latest by shortening the IP address at domain level, so that it is no longer possible to establish any reference to the individual website user.
 The legal basis for the processing described above is Art.
 6 para.
-1 sentence 1 lit. f GDPR (processing is necessary in relation with controller’s legitimate interests).
+1 sentence 1 lit. f GDPR (processing is necessary in relation with the controller's legitimate interests).

 To safeguard your personal data, all electronic storage and transmission of personal data is secured with appropriate security technologies.